Wayne Robbins

-Windom Wayne Robbins (July 22, 1914 – January 18, 1958) was an American author of horror and weird fiction.
-His work was primarily published in the Popular Publications catalog of weird menace pulp fiction.
-His first published short story was Horror's Holiday Special in the July 1939 issue of Dime Mystery Magazine.
+Windom Wayne Robbins (July 22, 1914 – January 18, 1958) was an American author of horror fiction and weird menace.
+Such stories often dealt with standard themes required by the publisher; those involving "Inescapable Doom" were supplied by Donald Dale (Mary Dale Buckner).
+Mindret Lord handled the "Woman Without Volition".
+Ray Cummings delivered stories about the "Girl Obsessed".
+Many of Robbins' stories portrayed the "Man Obsessed" and a subsequent descent into madness.
+His work was primarily published in the Popular Publications catalog of pulp magazines, starting with Horror's Holiday Special in the July 1939 issue of Dime Mystery Magazine.

-Robert Kenneth Jones reported that Robbins "excelled in explosive chaos," and remarked on his "credible" speculative fiction, namely Test Tube Frankenstein, from the May 1940 issue of Terror Tales, a tale of biological mimicry along the lines of Don A. Stuart's Who Goes There?.
-Test Tube Frankenstein is featured in Sheldon Jaffery's anthology Sensuous Science Fiction of the Weird and Spicy Pulps, where it is offered as his prime example: "one of the best of its kind to be published."
+Robert Kenneth Jones reported that Robbins "excelled in explosive chaos" and called Test Tube Frankenstein from the May 1940 issue of Terror Tales, a tale of biological mimicry along the lines of Don A. Stuart's Who Goes There?, "credible".
+'This story is billed in Sheldon Jaffery's anthology Sensuous Science Fiction of the Weird and Spicy Pulps as "one of the best of its kind to be published".

-Weird menace stories often dealt with conventional themes required by the publisher, themes in which an author might specialize.
-Stories involving "Inescapable Doom" were supplied by Donald Dale (Mary Dale Buckner); Mindret Lord handled the "Woman Without Volition"; Ray Cummings delivered stories about the "Girl Obsessed"; and many of Wayne Robbins' stories portrayed the "Man Obsessed," and a subsequent descent into madness.

-Wayne Robbins' published works are usually attributed to Wayne Robbins or W. Wayne Robbins, but he occasionally used the pen name Wyndham Brooks, a variation on his own given name and his mother's maiden name.

-Wayne Robbins' brother, Ormond Robbins, also wrote horror, hardboiled, and western fiction for Popular Publications.
-Ormond Robbins used the pen names Dane Gregory and Breck Tarrant.
+Robbins' published works are usually attributed to Wayne Robbins or W. Wayne Robbins, but he occasionally used the pen name Wyndham Brooks, a variation on his given name and his mother's maiden name.
+His brother, Ormond Robbins, also wrote horror, hardboiled, and western fiction for Popular Publications, as Dane Gregory or Breck Tarrant.